 So if you find out that either Earbud catches the dirt or gather ear wax, you might have to clean them regularly and take regular breaks while listening to music.

-Having your music cut out automatically while you’re in the zone exercising (or stacking up kills) can be annoying.
+Having your music or wireless headphones audio cut out while you’re in the zone exercising (or stacking up kills) can be annoying.
 And, when headphones automatically pause music, it can be difficult to pinpoint the actual cause of the reason.

 Thankfully, if you follow this list (and consider all the possibilities I’ve outlined above) you might be able to figure out what’s causing your music to pause automatically without disassembling your headphones or smartphone.
 Now if you want to know if your alarm will go off with headphones in, you can check it out here.